Winchester prison needs ‘urgent improvement’, watchdog warns - NewsBreak

 The notice effectively places the jail in special measures and means the Justice Secretary has to urgently produce an action plan for improvement before the watchdog carries out another inspection.

-Ms Coomber said it is “time to put things right” by seizing the “once-in-a-generation opportunity to deliver a more humane and effective response to crime”.

-“A radical change to our approach to imprisonment is needed,” Mr Day added.

-Prisons minister Lord Timpson said the Government took “immediate action to grip the overcrowding chaos inflicting our jails”, adding: “This report illustrates the scale of the crisis this Government inherited in our prisons.
+Prisons minister Lord Timpson said: “This report illustrates the scale of the crisis this Government inherited in our prisons.

-“Prisons like HMP Winchester must not be allowed to become breeding grounds for further crime.

 The full findings of the latest inspection which prompted the urgent notification will be published at a later date.